activityrecognition/ARTraining/README.md

 # License
 The dataset is available under license Creative Commons Attribution-NonCommercial 4.0 International.
 Cite the Thermset authors as:
-"Pusiol G., and Polacov F., and Pusiol P.  2016.
+"Pusiol G., Polacov F., and Pusiol P. 2017.
 Thermset: A thermal database of seniors living independently and in nursing homes."

 # Terms of use
 Thermset is open for research purposes.
 Researchers interested in using the dataset must complete the form described below and send it by email to fpolacov@activityrecognition.com.